snel-repo/autolfads/docs/create_infra.md

 1. Set-up user

 ##Tutorial package
-This tutorial has a package that contains several scripts and a synthetic dataset useful for this tutorial.
+This tutorial has a package ([link to repo](https://github.com/snel-repo/gcp-tutorial-pack)) that contains several scripts and synthetic datasets useful for this tutorial.
 Note that depending on your specific needs, not every file in this package needs to be used.

-Download the tutorial package [here](files/tutorial_package.zip).

 ## Create and configure the google cloud project
 This first step creates your project in Google Cloud Platform.
 This step only needs to be done once.